mfrlin/yad2gt/README.md

 # Yet Another Diablo 2 (Resurrected) Grail Tracker

-## Running the program
+## Running and building from source

 Install [Poetry](https://python-poetry.org/)

-Then in root directory
+Then in root directory:

 `poetry install`

 `poetry run python main.py`

+`poetry run pyinstaller main.spec`

+## Downloading

+Look for a release on GitHub.
+Currently in "pre alpha" and only built and tested on Windows 10, x64 processor.

 ## Features